jcbhmr/release-cutter/README.md

 ![C++](https://img.shields.io/static/v1?style=for-the-badge&message=C%2B%2B&color=00599C&logo=C%2B%2B&logoColor=FFFFFF&label=)
 ![GitHub Actions](https://img.shields.io/static/v1?style=for-the-badge&message=GitHub+Actions&color=2088FF&logo=GitHub+Actions&logoColor=FFFFFF&label=)

-This is a fork of the Zig project. **It's not official.** I don't know if the Zig project wants or would want to publish a self-extracting self-executing multiplatform binary. 🤷‍♀️
+This is a fork of Zig's release script repository. **This project's releases are not official.** I don't know if the Zig project wants or would want to publish a self-extracting self-executing multiplatform binary. 🤷‍♀️

 Right now there's [a bug in Cosmopolitan Libc](https://github.com/jart/cosmopolitan/issues/1248) that has been fixed but hasn't been published as a release yet.
 You'll need to build `cosmocc` from source to use the fix.

-This fork uses GitHub actions to run only part of the release script.
-It doesn't actually build Zig from source.
+The GitHub actions workflow doesn't actually build Zig from source; it pulls the precompiled artifacts from the [Zig downloads page](https://ziglang.org/download/) and moves them around to where the script expects the build artifacts to be.
+It also only runs the `./build-zig-ape` script and not the full `./script` release script.

 ---